dottjt/plastic/other/unused/03-family-unused.md

 And for the first time in life, I was absolutely dying to see how she would cope with the rejection I felt down to the lunacy of my paranoia.

+as plain as it had ever been since the onset of my birth

+Crisp.
+Satiate.
+Indulge.

+which channeled through the air with a crust of passion, only  understand

+ by the ignorance of my undoing